bozsahin/ceng444/README.md

 The course is 3 hours, not 4.

-We will probably do 75 minutes without break each day.
-If there is course clash, we can try 2+1 or 1+2 on WTh.
+We will probably do 75 minutes without break each day, something like W14.40-15.55 Th15.40-16.55.

+If there is course clash, we can try
+2+1 or 1+2 on WTh.
 We'll discuss this in FIRST class.

-(So please attend first class, whether you are registered or not.)
+**(So please attend first class, whether you are registered or not.)

 <b>Textbook</b>: Compilers: Principles, Techniques and Tools.
 Aho, Lam, Sethi, Ullman (2007).
 Addison-Wesley/Pearson.
 2nd Edition of the Dragon Book.